pablodiste/data-store/README.md

 ```

 ## 3. Define a Key.
-A `Key` is a parametric data class used to identify the data to be stored.
-This `Key` can be any class with a `toString` implementation, and unique per API request.
+A `Key` is a parametric data class used to identify the API request operation.
+This `Key` can be any class with a `toString` implementation.
 Its fields are used to provide parameters to the API and it is also used as a unique identifier for each API Request, so we can avoid multiple repeated calls.

 In case our endpoint requires a parameter id, we can do:
 ```kotlin